Went the Day Well?

 War, UR

 In the middle of World War II Cavalcanti provocatively imagined a postwar England in which the failure of the threatened German invasion could be safely seen in flashback, thanks to the resourceful villagers of Bramley End.
-Once the ostensibly British troops in their village are revealed as Nazis, and the local squire as a fifth columnist, the community unites and fights back with startling ferocity.
+Once the ostensibly British troops in their village are revealed as Nazis, and the local squire as a fifth columnist, the community unites and fight back with startling ferocity.
 A call to arms as persuasive as Powell and Pressburger's The Life and Death of Colonel Blimp.

 Up Next in Martin Scorsese Selects: Hidden Gems of British Cinema